 Shannon won the United Planet Distinguished Alumni Award for her great work!
 Be the next one to follow her!

 United Planet partnered with a shelter and orphanage in Quetzaltenango, Guatemala that serves women and children who are victims of domestic violence.
 Poverty, alcoholism, and a lack of government intervention all contribute to increasing levels of abuse in this town.
 United Planet volunteers developed a plan that would create sustainable revenue and provide valuable training to the women at the shelter.

-After months of challenging preparation, Lavanderia Planeta Unido opened its doors in January of this year.
+After months of challenging preparation, Lavanderia Planeta Unido opened its doors.
 The Lavanderia (Laundromat) now provides laundry services for both tourists and residents of Quetzaltenango.

 As a sophomore at Columbia University, Lizzie Lee had a strong interest in business and a passion for volunteering.
 While working as a United Planet volunteer in Quetzaltenango, the Longmeadow, MA native quickly recognized the Laundromat project’s potential to provide long-term benefits for the women and children of the shelter.
 Lizzie dedicated herself to improving the marketing and publicity involved in the project and her work helped boost revenues by an estimated 200 percent.
 She researched competitors, started a delivery service, and distributed flyers in and around the area’s most popular tourist spots.

 Lizzie describes her Quest experience as “one of the most rewarding things I have ever done.”
 Upon her return home, Lizzie developed a formal business plan for the project.
 United Planet hopes to use Lizzie’s business plan and the laundromat as a model for similar microempowerment projects in Guatemala and at other United Planet sites.